yezero/sandstorm/docs/administering/install-script.md

 ### Automated test suite

-The Sandstorm install script is covered by a (sometimes-flaky) automated test suite.
+The Thurly install script is covered by a (sometimes-flaky) automated test suite.
 You can read more here:

 - [README.md in installer-tests/](https://github.com/sandstorm-io/sandstorm/tree/master/installer-tests)